New The Maker Pass is here. $99/year

 Launch Period — A weekly window, Monday 00:00 UTC to Sunday 23:59 UTC, into which products are submitted and ranked.
 Identified by a slug like 2026-week-21.

 Launch Submission — A single entry of a product into a launch period.
 Belongs to a product, a period, and a maker.
-Has a tier (nofollow, dofollow, premium, premium_plus) and a status (pending_review, approved, needs_revision, rejected).
+New submissions use a tier (nofollow, dofollow, or premium) and a status (pending_review, approved, needs_revision, rejected).

 Rank Score — The multi-factor score used to rank submissions inside a launch period.
 Combines votes, comment depth, vote velocity, maker quality, and tie-breakers.
 Higher is better.